Wiki · Organization · Last reviewed June 23, 2026

 Statement on AI Risk

-In May 2023, CAIS published the Statement on AI Risk, a short public statement arguing that extinction risk from AI should be treated as a global priority alongside pandemics and nuclear war.
+On May 30, 2023, CAIS published the Statement on AI Risk, a one-sentence public statement arguing that extinction risk from AI should be treated as a global priority alongside pandemics and nuclear war.
 The statement drew signatures from AI researchers, company leaders, policymakers, and public figures, including Geoffrey Hinton, Yoshua Bengio, Demis Hassabis, Sam Altman, Dario Amodei, Bill Gates, Ilya Sutskever, Shane Legg, Stuart Russell, Andrew Barto, John Schulman, and others.

 The statement mattered less as a technical proof than as a common-knowledge event.
+CAIS said the purpose was to make it easier to voice concerns about severe risks and to show that many experts and public figures took those risks seriously.
 It made severe AI risk socially visible at the highest levels of the field and helped move catastrophic AI risk from specialist debate into mainstream media, policy, and summit diplomacy.
-CAIS says the statement helped shift global perspective on catastrophic AI risks and was referenced in connection with the United Kingdom's 2023 AI Safety Summit.
+CAIS's FAQ says signatories were verified by email before being added to the statement.

 The statement also sharpened disagreement.
 Critics argued that extinction-risk framing can crowd out nearer harms such as labor displacement, surveillance, discrimination, copyright extraction, platform manipulation, and environmental costs.
 Supporters argued that catastrophic risk deserves attention precisely because advanced AI could create unusually large, irreversible harms.